Rescue by LogMeIn is an industry-leading remote support software.

 9. BE CLEAR ABOUT HOW A USER’S INFORMATION WILL BE USED:

-- Pretty sure we all get this feeling when a form asks for our phone number.
+Pretty sure we all get this feeling when a form asks for our phone number.
 But thank god for seat belts—metaphorically speaking.
-Keep users driving through the form by letting them know that any privacy policies you apply to their personal information will not be sold to telemarketers or used for other nefarious purposes.
+Keep users driving through the form by letting them know that their personal information will not be sold to telemarketers or used for other nefarious purposes.

 10. CAPTCHAS – JUST DON’T USE IT: